galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 the quality of the models performed.
 We see the global rate is 3.625 out of 10 so it seems the analyses aren't of good quality but we need to see each analysis individually to make real conclusions.
-The best rate is for the analysis on `EVHOE` survey 4.5 out of 8 which is a medium rate, the model isn't bad but it can be improved.
+The best rate is for the analysis on `EVHOE` survey 4.5 out of 8 which is a medium rate, the model isn't necessarily bad but it can be improved.
+Indeed, data for this model contains few NA values and it has a complete plan but not balanced.
+However, two very important criterias aren't checked : residuals haven't a regular dispersion and aren't uniform so it seems Poisson distribution doesn't fit.
+Besides, there isn't enough factor's levels in `site` to use it as a random effect.
+To get a relevant model we should redo the model without `site` as a random effect but in order to shorten this tutorial we won't develop this manipulation here.
 You can see in the last part of the file 'Red flags - advice', some advices to improve your models but the issues detected in models can come from different reasons (like here, the data isn't representative enough of the whole community) and may be hard to correct.
+Hence, you can try with another probability distribution but this issue may comme from the fact that the data isn't suited to make an analysis on species richness.
 Overall, the four models aren't really trust-worthy.

 #### Summary

-Don't visualize really even if it is not trust worthy we'll see on plots for the tutorial
+With all this interpretation made from raw results, we still don't really visualize these results clearly.
+For this, it could be nice to get a graphical representation of the GLMMs results and the interest variable.
+Here, for these models, we know these plots won't be trust-worthy but it can still be interesting.

+***Share the community analysis on the whole Datras to show it is robust this time?***

 ### Create and read plots